 RAW MATERIALS

-Throughout history, people have dyed their textiles using common, locally available materials, producing brilliant and permanent colours from plants, minerals, roots, berries, bark, leaves, seeds, and wood.
+Throughout history, people have dyed their textiles using common, locally available materials, producing brilliant and permanent colors from plants, minerals, roots, berries, bark, leaves, seeds, and wood.

-In FABORG dyeing process starts from choosing 100% natural and authentic raw materials that are available locally in abundance, and ends with re-using the liquid and solid residues for the organic farming purposes.
+At FABORG, our dyeing process begins with carefully selecting 100% natural and authentic raw materials that are locally abundant.
+It ends with reusing the liquid and solid residues for organic farming purposes, ensuring a truly sustainable and zero-waste approach.

 INDIGOFERA TINCTORIA